saintkepha/stormtower/README.md

-stormtower
+Stormtower
 ==========

 *Synopsis*
 ----------
-stormtower helps stormlight to interface with stormflash endpoints in realizing the defined functionality.
+Stormtower helps stormlight to interface with stormflash endpoints in realizing the defined functionality.

 Stormlight relies on stormtower to reach out to stormflash endpoints by specifying the cname of the endpoint it wishes to configure.
-Stormflash endpoints can  be anywhere, sometimes running in a different network or geographical locations. stormtower uses a secure communication channel provided by stormbolt, to communicate the stormflash endpoints.
+Stormflash endpoints can  be anywhere, sometimes running in a different network or geographical locations.
+Stormtower uses a secure communication channel provided by stormbolt, to communicate the stormflash endpoints.

 It interfaces with stormlight on the north bound and with stormflash endpoints in the south bound.
 It interacts with Stormbolt relay server in east-west bound.